derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 Koroks are another form of forest spirit that evolved to cover great distances with flight.

 **Deku Leaf:**
 You are light and can spin your leaf like a propeller to fly.
-You can fly as part of your movement.
 Your fly speed is 10 feet.
-You can fly for up to 30 seconds (5 rounds) at a time, after which you begin to fall.
-You cannot fly again until you walk on solid ground.
+You can fly continuously for up to 1 minute, as long as you maintain concentration.
+You cannot exceed an altitude of 20 feet from where you began flight.

 **Wooden Body:**
 Your body is wooden in nature.
 You have weakness to Fire damage.